-In your writing groups, consider the implications of the obsession with "perfection", and the societal consequences that ensue.
+Monday: In your writing groups, consider the implications of the obsession with "perfection", and the societal consequences that ensue.
 You should take notes to help you draft ESSAY #2, Comparison and Contrast from the results of your discussions.
-This essay will require you to set the two readings side by side, compare them, and then contrast them.
-Your essay must be at least three (3) pages in length, and you are expected to document quotations within your essay.
-Rough drafts will be peer reviewed this Friday, and the final draft is due Monday.

-RESEARCH FOLDERS are due next WEDNESDAY, showing your progress on ESSAY #4.
+Wednesday: This essay will require you to set the two readings side by side, compare them, and then contrast them.
+Your essay must be at least three (3) pages in length.
+You are expected to document quotations within your essay, and to list both articles on a Works Cited page.
+Rough drafts will be peer reviewed this Friday; the final draft is due next Monday.

-WEEK SIX: October 29 - November 2
+\\\RESEARCH FOLDERS will be checked next WEDNESDAY, confirming your progress on ESSAY #4.\\\

-ESSAY #2 DUE MONDAY
+WEEK SIX: May 6 - 10 ESSAY #2 DUE MONDAY